pamolloy/docs-spectre-importer/docs/install/docker.md

 # Docker

-There are a few ways to use the Spectre / Salt Edge importer with Docker.
+The easiest way to use the Spectre importer is by using the Docker image.

-There are some *gotchas* when it comes to Docker and IP addresses, so please check out the instructions at the bottom of the page.
+There are some tricks you need to apply, when it comes to Docker and IP addresses, so please check out the instructions at the bottom of the page.

 ## Run as a web server

-This is the easiest way to run the Spectre / Salt Edge importer.
-Simply use the following run command to launch the Spectre / Salt Edge importer.
+This is the easiest way to run the Spectre importer.
+Simply use the following run command to launch the Spectre importer.

 ```bash
 docker run \